oleo65/graphene-django-firebase-auth/README.md

 ## Using the package

 Once installed, authentication will be managed using this package.

+The `Firebase JWT Token` is extracted from the header and evaluated by the middleware.
+It is then send to the authorization backend(s) for validation and django user matching.
+If successful the `context.user` will be properly populated with the matched user and will be available for further processing.

 You can access `info.context.user` to add authentication logic, such as with the following: